Review these standards before submitting your application materials to the Doctor of Physical Therapy program.

 - Completed baccalaureate degree or equivalent.
 Official transcripts from all colleges and universities must be submitted.

 - Completion of prerequisite coursework (see Prerequisite Coursework below)

 - An operational standard GPA for overall grade point average of 3.00, and a 3.00 in the prerequisite coursework are the preferred minimums as indications of probable success in the Program

 - Completion of at least 100 hours of volunteer or work experience in a physical therapy setting.
 Exposure to multiple and varied areas of practice in physical therapy is considered an important prerequisite

 - GRE-general exam only (see Test Information below)

 - TOEFL for international students (see Test Information below)

 - Two letters of recommendation (see Letters of Recommendation below)

 To be eligible for admission, the student must complete a baccalaureate degree, or its foreign equivalent, from an accredited institution by June 1 of the year of admission.
-The Program in Physical Therapy has no required, or preferred, undergraduate major.
+The Division of Physical Therapy has no required, or preferred, undergraduate major.
 Any baccalaureate degree or equivalent from an accredited institution is accepted.